How to Groom a Yorkie: Complete Guide for Yorkshire Terriers

 • Optional: lick mat for distraction

-Your first several grooming attempts won't be perfect, and that's completely normal.
-As one owner shared, "You're going to have a slightly awkward looking yorkie at first, which is still a very cute yorkie."
+I completely agree with this Reddit user who wrote: "You're going to have a slightly awkward-looking Yorkie at first, which is still a very cute Yorkie."

 grooming a yorkie

-1. Brushing: The Essential First Step
+1. Start With Brushing: The Essential First Step to Grooming a Yorkie

-Start at the legs and work your way up, holding sections of hair at the root while you brush to prevent painful pulling on the skin.
 Use a pin brush followed by a steel comb to ensure you've removed all tangles.

 Real-world tip

-Apply a high-quality dog shampoo formulated for sensitive skin.
+• Use a high-quality dog shampoo formulated for sensitive skin.
 Yorkies have particularly delicate skin, so avoid human products or harsh formulas.

-Wet the coat thoroughly, apply shampoo and massage gently.
-Rinse completely to avoid skin irritation.
+• Then rinse completely to avoid skin irritation.
 Follow with a conditioner specifically designed for long, silky coats.

-Many owners report their Yorkies hate water.
+• Many owners report their Yorkies hate water.
 One practical solution is to place a non-slip mat in the sink or tub to help your dog feel more secure.

 Speaking calmly throughout the process also helps, as one owner advised: "It really helps to talk to them the whole time in a calm voice."